chichiwang/notes/os/linux/cli/README.md

 Running `uname -r` will list out the version of the kernel that you are running currently.

 `modprobe` followed by a module name will load a kernel module if it is not already currently loaded.

+## Network Connectivity
+`ip route show` can be used to show all of your network connections.

+`dhclient` can be used to show if there is a DHCP (dynamic host configuration protocol) server on the network that can assign your machine an ip address.
+This will not show anything if you already have an active connection.

+`ip addr` can be used to show you your own ip address.
+The loopback address listed is a virtual loopback interface that allows connectivity to local resources (usually 127.0.0.1).

+`netstat -i` will display all of your network interfaces as well as usage statistics. `netstat -l` will display all of the open and listening ports.

+**Older commands**
+`route` will display similar output as `ip route show`.

+`ipconfig` will display pretty much the same information as `ip addr`.

+### IPv4 vs IPv6
+IPv4 address are made up of four 8-bit numbers.
+This allows for a possible 2^32 (~4 billion) combinations.
+The number of devices connected to the internet has already grown beyond 4 billion.

+IPv6 addresses are 128-bit numbers made up of 8 groups of 4 hexadecimal numbers.
+This allows for exponentially more possible addresses than IPv4.